ambiot-llc/react-mui-multiple-datepicker/README.md

  ## Features

-- Based on Material-UI components with `Dialog` component being the root of it.
+- Based on Material-UI components with `Dialog` component being the root of it
 - Choose dates right from the calendar
 - See all selected dates on the list
 - Click on any selected date to remove it (either on calendar or on the list)
 - Customize button labels and titles
+- Its appearance is based on your configuration of Material-UI theme

 ## Installation